ZoqueLabs/website/_drafts/seeking_seeker.md

 1. On Seeker's **service tab**, click **“View all data”**.
 2. In the table, locate the `html_title` field (it should look like this):
    `services.http.response.html_title = "Are you a robot ?"`
-3. To the left of that value is a **lupita**.
-Click and Censys will set up a search for that same title throughout its dataset.
+3. To the left of that value is a **small loupe**.
+Click on it, and Censys will set up a search for that same title throughout its dataset.
 4. Execute.
 Another instance of Seeker reCAPTCHA will appear.
 This one didn't come out with the favicon because it doesn't have one (or it was deleted), but the title gives it away.

 <p align="center">